modsim/ChromaHD-genmesh/README.md

         - set named groups
         - meshing

-# Redesign
-- [ ] Check if rectangular mesh sims run or not

-- [X] Save Geom, Low Dim Meshes, Mesh, Fragments
-- [ ] Cleaner & More intuitive use of Save Geom (Remove all the if(saveGeom) as much as possible to streamline the code)
-- [ ] Allow Meshing with & without Container more easily
-- [X] Allow container type = Cylinder or rectangle
-- [X] Fix Named Groups for Rectangular Container
-- [ ] Generate periodic meshes
-- [X] Allow double/single precision packing data input
-- [ ] More intuitive input parameters for dimensions etc.
-    - [ ] zBot/zTop
-    - [ ] inlet/outlet
-    - [ ] nBeads
-    - [ ] Porosity Control
-- [ ] Simpler Dry Run
-- [ ] Intuitive control & code for mesh sizing

 ## Notes
 - xCyl, yCyl, rCyl are modified in PackedBed::transformBeads()
 - if `nBeads > 0`, column length is not restricted
-- if `nBeads < 0`, column length AND bead packing is calculated by using zTop and zBot
+- if `nBeads < 0`, column length AND bead packing is calculated by using zTop and zBot.
+This is to ensure similar columns between mono/poly packings.
 - it is not possible to control the column size if nBeads is positive
 - inlet/outlet volumes are added w.r.t. zTop/zBot, not zMax/zMin.
 - Porosity control is only done by REMOVING beads.
 Adding beads is not yet supported.
-There are two methods of porosity control.
-Currently there is no interface to switch between the methods.
+There are three methods of porosity control.
-    - Remove beads from the top (default).
-This method works best as it doesn't modify the packing in the bulk of the packed bed.
     - Remove beads by closest radius.
 This method finds the closest value of the radius to be removed, and removes it.
 This will be more accurate, but will also remove beads from the bulk of the packed bed.
 Not recommended.
+    - Remove beads from the top end (default).
+This method works best as it doesn't modify the packing in the bulk of the packed bed.
+    - Remove closest beads from an end zone with length == radius_max (Best)